 - Pharmacological assessment of the interaction between soluble and particulate isoforms of GC in the vasculature, in the context of pulmonary hypertension, heart failure and stroke; development of a novel combination therapy for pulmonary hypertension.

-- Evaluation of the (patho)physiological roles of CNP as a mammalian endothelium-derived hyperpolarising factor (EDHF) in regulating vascular tone and blood flow.
+- Evaluation of the (patho)physiological roles of CNP as a mammalian endothelium- and cardiac- derived cytoprotective mediator.

 For a full list of publications click here

 - Moyes, A.J., Chu, S.M., Aubdool, A.A., Dukinfield, M.S., Margulies, K.B., Bedi, K.C., Hodivala-Dilke, K., Baliga, R.S. & Hobbs,J. (2019).
 C-type natriuretic peptide co-ordinates cardiac structure and function.
 Eur.
 Heart J. [Epub ahead of print]

 - Hobbs, A.J., Moyes, A.J., Baliga, R.S., Ghedia, D., Ochiel, R., Sylvestre, Y., Doré, C.J., Chowdhury, K., Maclagan, K., Quartly, H.L., Sofat, R., Smit, A., Schreiber, B.E., Coghlan, J.G. & MacAllister, R.J.
 (2019).
 Neprilysin inhibition for pulmonary arterial hypertension: a randomized, double-blind, placebo-controlled, proof-of-concept trial.
 Br.
 J. Pharmacol., 176,1251-1267.